 My Dad was a home builder and instilled in me a can-do attitude.
 I'm not afraid of power tools, and am willing to try anything once.
 I've tiled my own bathroom, re-fashioned an antique window into a shadow box/shelf, made a rolling ottoman out of a drawer, and re-screened a sliding door to name a few.
+I'm working on a large build in Arden's room as part of a prize I won from Sawdust Girl Sandra Powell.

 I hope you find something I write here interesting, funny, helpful, or inspirational.